Dual-Iron/rdb-client/README.md

 --|--
 secret|Essentially a password.
-Write this down somewhere and keep it *secret*.* name|The mod's name. owner|The person or group that made the mod. version|The mod's current [version](https://semver.org/) that increases after each update. description|[Optional] A brief description of the mod. icon|A URL to a 128x128 PNG or JPG file.
+Write this down somewhere and keep it *secret*.* name|The mod's name. owner|The person or team of people that made the mod. version|The mod's current [version](https://semver.org/) that increases after each update. description|[Optional] A brief description of the mod. icon|A URL to a 128x128 PNG or JPG file.